 Key takeaways:

-~ Neuropilins (NRPs) are cell receptors that have several roles, including in promoting the growth of blood vessels and lymph vessels.
+~ Neuropilins (NRPs) are cell receptors that have several roles, including in neuronal development and promoting the growth of blood and lymph vessels.

-~ Variants in the neuropilin (NRP) genes are linked to lymphedema, migraines, and heart disease.
+~ Genetic variants in the neuropilin (NRP1, NRP2) genes are linked to autism, migraines, lymphedema, and heart disease.

 ~ NRP1 and NRP2 are receptors for SARS-CoV-2.

-~ NRPs are located in the endothelium, on neurons, and on immune system cells — all key locations linked to symptoms experienced after exposure to the SARS-CoV-2 spike protein.
+~ NRPs are located in the endothelium lining blood vessels, on neurons in the brain, and in certain immune system cells — all key locations linked to neurological and long Covid symptoms experienced after exposure to the SARS-CoV-2 spike protein.

 Neuropilin Functions: